What is Quantitative DTI?

 Doctors Imaging DTI Program

 Dr. Edward Soll, along with a team of MRI and other neuro-scientific experts, has developed the only quantitative Diffusion Tensor Imaging (qDTI) program currently operating in the Gulf South.
-In consultation with MRI physicists and analytical/statistical PhDs from Harvard, UCLA, the University of New Mexico and Johns Hopkins Medical Schools, Dr. Soll has embraced the MR imaging of the white matter microstructure in the brain and currently evaluates patients suspected of having mild traumatic brain injury (mTBI) with debilitating post-concussion syndromes.
-In July 2017, Dr. Soll affiliated with MINDSET, the consulting group of the Mind-Research Network at the University of New Mexico in Albuquerque, expanding control group analytics and allowing for age and gender statistical integrity.
-These methods, combined with NeuroQuant, a volumetric analysis from CorTechs Labs, also allow for investigation of memory loss and Early Onset Alzheimer’s Disease (EOAD).
+In collaboration with MRI physicists and analytical/statistical PhDs from Harvard, UCLA, the University of New Mexico and Johns Hopkins Medical Schools, Dr. Soll has embraced the MR imaging of the white matter microstructure in the brain and currently evaluates patients suspected of having mild traumatic brain injury (mTBI) with debilitating post-concussion syndromes.
+In July 2017, Dr. Soll affiliated with MINDSET, the consulting group of the Mind-Research Network at the University of New Mexico in Albuquerque, expanding control group analytics that allow for age and gender statistical integrity.
+These methods, combined with NeuroQuant, a volumetric analysis from CorTechs Labs, also allow for investigation of memory loss.
 Dr. Soll provides statistically valid data covering 48 individual regions of the brain offering vital information to neurologists, neuro-psychiatrists and neuro-psychologists, allowing them to have objective anatomic correlations for patients suffering from random onset or post-injury memory loss, cognitive, emotional and executive dysfunction.
-His work has been helpful in evaluating hundreds of patients experiencing difficulties associated with vehicular and industrial accidents as well as explosions and athletic injuries.
+His work has been helpful in evaluating hundreds of patients experiencing difficulties associated with vehicular and industrial accidents as well as explosions, toxic exposures and athletic injuries.
 Through his affiliation with the Tulane Institute of Sports Medicine, he serves as a consultant to the NFL Players Trust.
 The vast majority of patients he has studied have had earlier normal routine MRI and CT studies. qDTI testing is performed on a 3.0T Siemens MRI system operated at Doctors Imaging in Metairie, LA, just minutes from the New Orleans International Airport.
-Dr. Soll evaluates white matter injury by determining if a patient’s individual FA (fractional anisotropy) deviates from the normal control subject data collected for Doctors Imaging.
+Dr. Soll evaluates white matter damage by determining if a patient’s individual FA (fractional anisotropy) deviates from the normal control subject data collected for Doctors Imaging.

 If you have questions or concerns regarding a concussion injury or memory loss or wish to schedule an appointment for a Quantitative DTI at Doctors Imaging, just call 504-883-8111 or fill out the Request Appointment form.